sharmaji27/NEAT-Flappy-Bird/README.md

 # NEAT Flappy Bird
 In this project I have made a flappy bird game which is being played by an AI using NEAT(NeuroEvolution of Augmenting Topologies) module of python.

-The first generation is just a bunch of some random neural networks and successuive generations are made by the breeding of the best birds of previous generation.
+The first generation is just a bunch of some random neural networks and successive generations are made by the breeding of the best birds of previous generation.

 You can change the configurations according to you in the configuration file but that's not advisable as these are the best settings that I came through.